Isha-Yadav-09/GoRide-/README.md

 🧪 Usage

-Navigate to the Ride Page (ride.html).
+-Navigate to the Ride Page (ride.html).
-Enter your Pick-up and Drop-off locations.
+-Enter your Pick-up and Drop-off locations.
-Click Search to visualize the route on the map.
+-Click Search to visualize the route on the map.
-Previous locations are saved and will be prefilled on your next visit.
+-Previous locations are saved and will be prefilled on your next visit.
-Use the Navbar to navigate between Home, Ride, Drive, and About pages.
+-Use the Navbar to navigate between Home, Ride, Drive, and About pages.